-We are a Chemical Biology group in the Department of Chemistry at Texas A&M University led by Assistant Professor Wenshe Liu.
+We are a Chemical Biology group in the Department of Chemistry at Texas A&M University led by Professor Wenshe Liu.
 Our interest lies in utilizing organic Chemistry tools to decipher biological systems.

 We are involved in the following major areas: